xiaohuilam/mail-preview-for-laravel5.3/README.md

 2. Set MAIL_DRIVER as preview in `.env`.
 3. Send email in your project.
 4. Access `http://your_host.com/mails` to check the mailed list!
+5. Don't forget to ignore /public/mail-preview in the git